How Does Heat Damage Your Hair?

 Using the right lightweight serum that penetrates your hair, making it feel smooth and soft after using a straightener, is an equally important step since it stops hair from getting frizzy and holds the hairstyle for a longer time, thus helping you avoid reheating and restyling of hair.

 CAN YOU STRAIGHTEN YOUR HAIR NATURALLY WITHOUT APPLYING HEAT?

 There are ways you can achieve a straight hair look without even having to use heating tools!

-o Using hairdryer in the cold setting
+o Using a hairdryer in the cold setting

 o Using bobby pins

 Section your hair while it is still a little damp, and then take one section and put it across to the other side and secure it with bobby pins.
 Do it to your entire hair and put a soft satin hair cap on and go to sleep.
 Wake up in the morning to reveal your beautiful straight hair, all done without any heat application.

 o Use apple cider vinegar as a rinse

 Apple cider vinegar restores hair’s PH balance which drastically changes hair texture.
 Take half a cup of apple cider vinegar in a spritzer bottle and add one cup of water to it.
 After washing your hair, spray this solution on your hair and run your fingers through your hair.
 Leave it for a few minutes, wash it off with lukewarm water, and voila, here you have straight hair without using any heat application.